 A group of medical student “hotspotters” and a physician from the David Geffen School of Medicine at UCLA huddle in a circle outside an apartment complex in Santa Monica as they discuss a few final details before preparing to go inside.
 This is not your typical doctor’s visit or rounding.
 It is a new kind of house call.

 “We’re meeting the patient where she’s at,” reminds fourth-year medical and public health student Damond Ng, invoking the mantra of the hotspotters.
-Ng and four other students are waiting for Shebyon Bedgood, who is running a few minutes late from her nearby clinic appointment at UCLA Medical Center, Santa Monica.
+Ng and four other students are waiting for Shebyon Bedgood, who is running a few minutes late from her nearby clinic appointment at UCLA Health - Santa Monica Medical Center.
 Ng, who also is copresident of the hotspotters, encouragingly guides the others under the watchful eye of Sun M. Yoo, MD (RES ’16), medical director of the Extensivist Program and Care Transitions for the UCLA Department of Medicine.

 Ng mentions that the team should keep an eye out for a number of key factors that affect health, such as financial difficulties — explaining that low-income patients with diabetes have 25 percent higher admission rates at the end of the month than those with higher incomes — or depressive symptoms that could hamper medical compliance.
 “Let’s keep the antennae up for those,” he says as he glances at a checklist of questions.
 “But let’s make sure that our questions are open-ended.”